Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

-The second error indicator is associated with the flux divergence $\nabla \cdot \mathbf q$.
-The error indicator $\Omega_e$ measures the difference between the source term \gls{source_term} and the divergence of the flux $\nabla \cdot \mathbf q$, which corresponds to the conservation of energy \eqref{eq:conservation_energy}, and is computed over a finite element $\Omega_e$ as follows:
+The second error indicator $\nu_e$ measures the difference between the source term \gls{source_term} and the divergence of the flux $\nabla \cdot \mathbf q$, which corresponds to the conservation of energy \eqref{eq:conservation_energy}, and is computed over a finite element $\Omega_e$ as follows:

-where $h$ is the representative size of the element $\Omega_e$.
-The values of the indicator $\nu_e(\mathbf q)$ are shown in \autoref{fig:c3_err_ind_div}(a).
+where $h_1=\sqrt{|\Omega_e|}$ is the representative size of the element $\Omega_e$.
+The values of the indicator $\nu_e(\mathbf q)$ are shown in \autoref{fig:c3_err_combined}(a).